hughperkins/neonCl-underconstruction/README.md

 - fprop is working!
 - backprop gradInputs is working!
 - dimshuffle ported to opencl
+- backprop gradWeights works now

 Next steps, in no particular order:
-- port also backprop weights
+- remove the old cuda kernels
 - migrate everything to opencl (ie remove the insane cuda-cpu-cl copying currently involved in running cl kernels against cuda buffers...)